jwilger/kookaburra/README.markdown

     require 'kookaburra/test_helpers'
     require 'kookaburra/rack_app_server'

-    # Change these to the files that define your custom GivenDriver and UIDriver
+    # Change these to the files that define your custom APIDriver and UIDriver
     # implementations.
-    require 'my_app/kookaburra/given_driver'
+    require 'my_app/kookaburra/api_driver'
     require 'my_app/kookaburra/ui_driver'

     # `MyApplication` below should be replaced with the object that